<em>Grevillea</em>: planting, pruning and caring for

 Grevillea oleoides – botanical illustration

 Botanical species produce a lignified and hard fruit that opens at ripeness.
-Cultivated Grevillea produces relatively few fruits compared with number of flowers and hybrids are often sterile.
+Cultivated Grevillea produces relatively few fruits compared with the number of flowers and hybrids are often sterile.

-Wood of the tree species Grevillea robusta is valued for furniture making.
+The wood of the tree species Grevillea robusta is valued for furniture making.

 Main varieties of Grevillea